Trump indictments: Key court dates set in Georgia, federal election cases

 A court docket on Monday showed that Trump’s arraignment on election interference charges in the US state of Georgia will take place on September 6.

-Separately, a judge in Washington, DC, set March 4, 2024, as the start date for the former president’s criminal trial on federal charges related to his efforts to overturn his 2020 election defeat in a failed bid to keep himself in power.
+Separately, a judge in Washington, DC set March 4, 2024 as the start date for the former president’s criminal trial on federal charges related to his efforts to overturn his 2020 election defeat in a failed bid to keep himself in power.

 “The public has a right to a prompt and efficient resolution of this matter,” US District Judge Tanya Chutkan said when setting the federal trial date.